[REVEALED] Antibiotics That Start With V

 Vancomycin disrupts bacterial cell wall synthesis by inhibiting the formation of peptidoglycan, a crucial component for the structural integrity of bacterial cell walls.
 This mechanism distinguishes it from other antibiotics, making vancomycin a vital tool in treating infections caused by resistant strains.

-See also [REVEALED] Antibiotics That Start With H
+See also [REVEALED] Fruits And Vegetables That Start With F

 – Clinical Use